Data Exchange Mappings¶

 attribute.

-Enforcing a density pattern may be important when the bound indices are generated thru the iterative-binds-to
+Enforcing a density pattern may be important when the bound indices are generated through the iterative-binds-to

-attribute, and not explicitly represented thru data-holding node bound to a regular binds-to
+attribute, and not explicitly represented through data-holding node bound to a regular binds-to

 attribute.
 In such cases, not writing nodes that hold no non-default data, may lead to inconsistent numbering of generated elements when reading the generated JSON or XML files back in.
-When reading a JSON, XML, CSV or Excel file, the library will assign a value of 1 for the identifier specified in the force-dense
+When reading a JSON, XML, CSV/TSV, Excel, Parquet file or database, the library will assign a value of 1 for the identifier specified in the force-dense

 attribute to any tuple encountered, such that the same file will be generated when writing back the file using the same mapping based on the data just read in.